President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 But anyway, my question is this.

-If we take Barack Obama at his word and all the people that are underneath him at their word, my question is who's running this country?
+If we take Barack Obama at his word and all the people that are underneath him at their word, my question is: who's running this country?

-We have many scandals uh going on here.
+We have many scandals going on here.

-We have the Fast and Furious, Benghazi, IRS, and uh the list goes on and on, the AP and so on and so forth, and then you have Barack Obama, the number one most powerful man in the world, and he has all these people underneath him from Eric Holder to Hillary Clinton, Susan Rice, Jay Carney, Joe Biden, Leon Panetta, Lois Lerner, and on and on and on.
+And then you have Barack Obama, the number one most powerful man in the world, and he has all these people underneath them, from Eric Holder to Hillary Clinton, Susan Rice, Jay Carney, Joe Biden, Leon Panetta, Lois Lerner, and on and on and on.

-And yet when they're asked questions, they're like, I don't know.
+And yet, when they're asked questions, they're like, I don't know.

-I haven't heard anything, and then our president gets on national TV and broadcasts to the people.
+And then our president gets on national TV and broadcasts to the people.

 Well, I get my news from the same place you do.

-Well, now you and I know that Obama is running the country, and that all of these people are doing exactly what they know Obama wants done.
+Well, now you and I know that Obama is running the country and that all of these people are doing exactly what they know Obama wants done.

 But that's you and me.